Painted

 Altho very small, these birds possess wonderful power when excavating their nesting site in some rotten stump.
 Of the hundred or more nests that I have examined, few were more than twelve feet from the ground altho occasionally located forty feet up.
 The nest entrance is rarely circular, and sometimes when the wood is hard it looks more like a crack in the tree than a bird's doorway.
 The excavation is from five to eight inches deep and scented with the characteristic, not unpleasant, musky odor possessed by the parents.
 One readily can detect recent occupancy by the aroma issuing from the hole.

-They have few natural enemies altho I remember once looking into a nest that contained a snake which
+They have few natural enemies altho I remember once looking into a nest that contained a snake which I subsequently discovered had swallowed the female bird.

-NEST as above, composed of bits of grass, cotton and fine parts of pine needles and seed wings, abundantly lined with soft material, wool and feathers.
+NEST: as above, composed of bits of grass, cotton and fine parts of pine needles and seed wings, abundantly lined with soft material, wool and feathers.

 EGGS: 5 to 6, dull or creamy specked with shades of chestnut and lavender gray.